 So if you have less than 100 hours of flight time and you wish to convert your ICAO / FAA / UK CAA Private Pilot License (PPL) to EASA, you will need to complete the full approved EASA PPL course and 45 hours flight training.
 Even if you already have a PPL.

-Note: Any hours flown, however, can be credited towards the 200 hours required for CPL.
+Any hours flown, however, can be credited towards the 200 hours experience required for CPL issue.

-However, if you have more than 100 hours of flying time as a pilot in the relevant aircraft category, you can convert your ICAO / FAA / UK CAA Private Pilot License (PPL) to EASA.
-You are given a few exemptions at the discretion of the local authority, but you are still required to comply with the above listed requirements (i.e. eligibility criteria).
+If you have more than 100 hours of flying time as a pilot in the relevant aircraft category, you can convert your ICAO / FAA / UK CAA Private Pilot License (PPL) to EASA.
+You are given a few exemptions at the discretion of the local authority, but you are still required to comply with the above listed requirements i.e. the eligibility criteria.

-Note: FAA flight crew licence holders do NOT need to sit any examinations, due to an FAA-EASA bilateral agreement that reflects mutual confidence in one another's licencing procedures, as outlined in the FAA TIP-LAlso note, that the Austro-Control FAA to EASA (Conversion) Application Form is different, but can be downloaded here
+Note: FAA flight crew licence holders do NOT need to sit any examinations, due to an FAA-EASA bilateral agreement that reflects mutual confidence in one another's licencing procedures, as outlined in the FAA TIP-L. Also, Austro-Control's application form to convert FAA to EASA is different, but can be downloaded here: Conversion of FAA FCL according to TIP-L between FAA and EASA

-The very first thing you need to do is apply to your ICAO Civil Aviation Authority’s Flight Crew Licencing department for a ‘Licence Verification Letter’.
-This can take 1 day or 1 month, depending on your licencing authority.
-To expedite the process, send an email today and then follow up your request with a phone call.
+First, apply to your ICAO Civil Aviation Authority’s (CAA) Flight Crew Licensing department for a ‘Licence Verification Letter’.
+This can take 1 day or 1 month, depending on your State of Licence Issue (SOLI).
+To expedite the process, send an email today and follow up your request with a phone call.

 Details about obtaining Verification of an FAA Airman Certificate can be read here

 Here is a template email you can copy and paste.
-(Adapt to suit your own personal circumstances)
+Adapt the words to suit your own personal circumstances

 In your email to Austro-Control, state you have:

-Note: your licence and SEP must be current
+Note: your licence and SEP(land) class rating must be current

 Attach to your email copies of: